tpm2-software/tpm2-tools/man/tpm2_listpersistent.1.md

     hash algorithms.

   * **-G**, **--kalg**=_KEY\_ALGORITHM_:
     Only display persistent objects using this key algorithm.
-It accepts friendly names just like **-g** option.
-See section "Supported Public Object Algorithms" for a list of supported object algorithms.
+    See section "Supported Public Object Algorithms"
+    for a list of supported object algorithms.

 [common options](common/options.md)